 To use binoculars comfortably while wearing the glasses, the eye relief should be between 16 and 20 mm.

-Nowadays, most binoculars, if you are not buying from the budget segment, have an eye relief that is long enough so that glasses wearers can also use the binoculars.
-Make sure to read the product description carefully.
+Nowadays, most binoculars, if you are not buying from the budget segment, have an eye relief that is long enough so that people with eye-glasses can use these binoculars.
+Make sure to read the product specifications carefully.

 Eyecups especially for Eyeglass Wearers